HVAC Licensing

 NATE and EPA licenses

 A NATE certificate is a certification from the North American Technician Excellence organization.
-It is not legally required, but it proves you are knowledgeable and experienced HVAC professional.
-You can earn $10,000 to $20,000 extra in salary.
+It is not legally required, but it proves you are a knowledgeable and experienced HVAC professional.
+Texas licenses include EPA refrigeration, which lets you work with equipment containing refrigerants.
+Therefore, this license does not require extra work or change your pay.

 Benefits of getting an HVAC license